MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## Windows Holographic, version 21H1
 - Build

 This update contains features for two target audiences; features that can be used by anyone on a device by the End User, and new device management options that can be configured by IT Admins.
 The table below specifies the features that are relevant to each audience.
 If you are an IT Admin, please take a look at our [IT Admin - Update Checklist](#it-admin---update-checklist).
+>[!IMPORTANT]
+>In order to update to this build, HoloLens 2 device(s) must be currently running the February 2021 update (build 19041.1136) or newer.
+If you are not seeing this feature update available, please update your device first and try again.

 | Feature Name                                              | Short description                                                                      | Target Audience |
 |-----------------------------------------------------------|----------------------------------------------------------------------------------------|--------------------|